Ted Wheeler

-Edward Tevis Wheeler (born August 31, 1962) is an American politician who has served as the mayor of Portland, Oregon since 2017.
-He was Oregon State Treasurer from 2010 to 2016.
+Edward Tevis Wheeler (born August 31, 1962) is an American politician and businessman who served as the 53rd mayor of Portland, Oregon, from 2017 to 2025.
+A moderate member of the Democratic Party, Wheeler served as the state treasurer of Oregon from 2010 to 2016 and the chair of the Multnomah County Commission from 2007 to 2010.

 Wheeler was elected in the 2016 Portland mayoral election and reelected in 2020.
-Formerly a registered Republican, he has since embraced progressive goals such as defunding police, reducing gun ownership, transition to 100% renewable energy, and “a racial justice reckoning”.
+Formerly a registered Republican, he has been described as a moderate Democrat.

 Early life and education

 A sixth-generation Oregonian, Wheeler was born in Portland to a family with roots and wealth in the Oregon timber industry.
 His father, Sam Wheeler, was executive vice president at Willamette Industries, a Fortune 500 lumber company formed in 1967 by mergers and acquisitions of timber companies (Sam Wheeler sold Wheeler Lumber Company, incorporated in 1900 by Wheeler's great-grandfather, Coleman Wheeler, in Wheeler, Tillamook County, Oregon.)
 Sam Wheeler divorced Ted's mother, Leslie, in 1972; Wheeler was 10 years old at the time.
 He later discussed his father's alcoholism.

 Ted Wheeler attended Portland Public Schools, graduating from Lincoln High School.
 He received a bachelor's degree in economics from Stanford University in 1985.
 He also earned an MBA from Columbia University in 1989 and a master's in public policy from Harvard University.
 Wheeler worked for several financial services companies, including the Bank of America and Copper Mountain Trust.